auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     such that their existing second secret continues to pass the external checksum, which would require another fairly expensive mining computation on a possibly constrained-power device.

+[^account-oracles-defined]:
+    In this context, a account-existence oracle allows unauthorized agents (often unauthenticated agents, but possibly involving non-admin accounts) to inquire about a specific login name, and discover whether or not there is a corresponding active account.

+    An account-enumeration oracle allows unauthorized agents to retrieve a list of login names that correspond to active accounts.

 [^why-only-username]:
     Of course, if one wanted your deployment to *enforce* the constraint that